Digital imaging: History

 The first digital image was produced in 1920, by the Bartlane cable picture transmission system.
 British inventors, Harry G. Bartholomew and Maynard D. McFarlane, developed this method.
 The process consisted of "a series of negatives on zinc plates that were exposed for varying lengths of time, thus producing varying densities".
 The Bartlane cable picture transmission system generated at both its transmitter and its receiver end a punched data card or tape that was recreated as an image.

 In 1957, Russell A. Kirsch produced a device that generated digital data that could be stored in a computer; this used a drum scanner and photomultiplier tube.

 Digital imaging was developed in the 1960s and 1970s, largely to avoid the operational weaknesses of film cameras, for scientific and military missions including the KH-11 program.
-As digital technology became cheaper in later decades, it replaced the old film methods for many purposes.
+As digital technology became less expensive in later decades, it replaced film methods for many purposes.

 In the early 1960s, while developing compact, lightweight, portable equipment for the onboard nondestructive testing of naval aircraft, Frederick G. Weighart and James F. McNulty (U.S. radio engineer) at Automation Industries, Inc., then, in El Segundo, California co-invented the first apparatus to generate a digital image in real-time, which image was a fluoroscopic digital radiograph.
 Square wave signals were detected on the fluorescent screen of a fluoroscope to create the image.